zaandahl/mewc-detect/docs/overview.md

 - Booleans parsing: lib_command.py checks for the literal string 'True'.
 If a value remains a Python boolean (e.g., from YAML defaults), flags won’t set unless env overrides provide 'True' as a string.
 This can lead to defaults being ignored.
 - Import mismatch: megadetector.py tries from lib_common import read_yaml but lib_common isn’t present in src.
 It likely exists in the base image or is a legacy name; this is fragile.
-- Hard paths: The command uses a fixed path to MD’s script: /code/megadetector/detection/run_detector_batch.py.
-Works because the image clones that repo into /code.
+- Invocation uses the module path rather than a hard-coded file path.
 - docker-compose: Uses zaandahl/megadetector image name and tails logs; seems like a local-build helper rather than a runnable service.

 ## Planned Migration (docs/)